deeto15/MachineLearningProject/README.md

 order of bug fixes
 1. retrain model with negatives, it's main area of missing them is comments that it gets trigger happy on what a stock name is
-    1a. missing sanitizations in formatter.py, anything that isn't good can be fed in as bad data for classifier 1b. scrape all stock names that are invalid from the stock harvester and feed in as bad data
+    1a. scrape all stock names that are invalid from the stock harvester and feed in as bad data, maybe need to figure out api limits so i can mass scrape

 2. rework past_scraper.py
     2a. append posts to comments as fake comments
     2b. do i even need to store posts for old posts?
 I don't really think so since i never rescan them again. maybe drop old posts from the db entirely. would mean reworking the foreign key somehow between post and comments